manorrock/azure-examples/appservice/javase-quarkus/README.md

-# Create a Quarkus application and deploy it to Azure App Service (using JavaSE)
+# Deploy a Quarkus application using managed JavaSE

 ## Prerequisites